-The following rules of conduct shall apply to the building (interior and exterior) and grounds controlled and operated by the Wixom Public Library and to all persons entering in or on thepremises.
+The following rules of conduct shall apply to the building (interior and exterior) and grounds controlled and operated by the Wixom Public Library and to all persons entering in or on the premises, unless otherwise specified.

 - Violations of Law.
-Committing or attempting to commit an activity in violation of federal, state, or local law, ordinance or regulation is prohibited.
+Committing or attempting to commit an activity in violation of federal, state, or local law, ordinance or regulation (including but not limited to assault, larceny, removing library material from the property without authorization through the approved lending procedures or vandalism) is prohibited.

 - Under the Influence.
 Persons noticeably under the influence of any controlled substance or intoxicating liquor are not allowed on Library property.

-vii.
-The use of incendiary devices, such as candles, matches, and lighters is prohibited
+- Incendiary devises.
+The use of incendiary devices, such as candles, matches, and lighters, is prohibited inside the Library.

 - Personal Property.
 Personal property brought into the Library is subject to the following: